-Braziers Park is home to about 12 people ranging in age from 1 – 90.
+Braziers Park is home to about 20 people ranging in age from 7 – 89.
 The resident community is assisted by an ever-changing team of volunteers.
-We usually have up to 4 volunteers at any one time.
-In return for the working contribution they make at Braziers they receive accommodation and meals and the opportunity to live in community in a beautiful historic house set in 55 acres of beautiful Oxfordshire countryside.
+We usually have up to 6 residential volunteers (staying for 1-3 months) at any one time.
+In return for the contribution they make at Braziers they receive accommodation, meals and the opportunity to live and learn in our community.

-The minimum period is 1 month and the maximum 3 months.
-It can take a while to learn the procedures here so the longer stays are preferred when possible.
+The minimum residential volunteering period is 1 month and the maximum 3 months.
+It can take a while to learn the rhythms and procedures here, so longer stays are preferred, wherever possible.

-Volunteers MUST be over 18 years old and have a good understanding of spoken English.
+Volunteers MUST be 18+ years old and have a good understanding of spoken English.

 What does volunteering at Braziers involve?

 A typical day may include:

 - cleaning the house, bathrooms, making beds in the guest rooms and other domestic tasks

 - cooking, chopping vegetables or hosting duties for our guests

 - helping in the gardens and on the estate, planting, digging, harvesting, fencing, chopping wood, etc.